 Members of the Penn in Washington Student Board:

 Lea Makhloufi (email@example.com) is a sophomore in the College of Arts and Sciences studying Politics, Philosophy, and Economics with minors in legal studies and Arabic.
 She hopes to pursue a career in international law in the future.
 As a new member of our communications team this year, feel free to ask Lea questions about our on-campus events!

-Alyssa Yun (email@example.com) is a junior studying Philosophy, Politics & Economics and Business Economics & Public Policy in Wharton.
+Alyssa Yun (firstname.lastname@example.org) is a senior studying Philosophy, Politics & Economics and Business Economics & Public Policy in Wharton.
 She is interested in international trade law and economic policy.
 She writes articles on health, education and welfare policy for the Penn Wharton Public Policy Initiative Student Group and is part of the board of Penn Microfinance Club.

 Luis Bravo (email@example.com) is a junior in the College of Arts and Sciences currently pursuing a degree in Political Science and Sociology.
 A South Texas native, Luis aspires to pursue a career in law and politics in the future and is currently interested in practicing constitutional or criminal law.
 Some of the issues he is passionate about include: education, civil rights, economic empowerment, and political transparency.
 In his free time, Luis enjoys exercising, reading, traveling, and exploring the city for the best hole-in-the-wall food spots.

 Louis Lin (firstname.lastname@example.org) is a sophomore in the College and is majoring in Political Science and Health and Societies.
 His interests are in health and education policy.
 He loves the Penn in Washington program and hope that even more students attend its events and its semester program.